evilfossa/itea/README.md

 # itea
-On this page you can find my home works.
+On this page you can find my homeworks.